Impact of gender on the formation and outcome of mentoring relationships in academic research: Materials and Methods

 \end{itemize}

-To obtain an aggregate measure of status, we calculated the first principal component of trainee count, funding, $h$-index, and institution rank across mentors, which we refer to as "success."
-Only mentors with available data for all four status metrics were included in this analysis.
+To obtain an aggregate measure of status, we calculated the first principal component of trainee count, funding, $h$-index, and institution rank across mentors, which we refer to as ``aggregate status.''
+Only mentors with available data for $h$-index were included in this analysis.
+When other status metrics were not available, they were imputed with the mean value for that academic field.
 Data for each metric was normalized by subtracting the mean and scaling to unit variance before performing principal components analysis.
+The PCA analysis was conducted separately on data for each field.

-To examine the relationship between mentor status and retention in academia (Figures, 4, 5, S9 and S10), we fit logistic regression models predicting the probability that trainees will themselves continue to mentorship ($p$) based on training end date, mentor's status, and mentor and trainee gender:
+To examine the relationship between mentor status and retention in academia (Fig., 4, 5, S9, S10, and S11), we fit logistic regression models predicting the probability that trainees will themselves continue to mentorship ($p$) based on their training end date ($year$), mentor seniority at the time of training end date ($seniority$), mentor and trainee gender, and mentor status:

-where $status$ indicates the raw value of one of the status measures discussed above.
-To quantify the fraction of variance explained by adding mentor status (Figure 6), we fit the models above to data in which mentor status had been shuffled across trainees.
+where $status_{rank}$ indicates the mentor's rank (approximate decile) on one of the status measures discussed above relative to others in the field.
+To quantify the fraction of variance explained by adding mentor status (Fig. 6), we fit the models above to data in which mentor status had been shuffled across trainees.
 The change in the marginal effect ($dy/dx$) is:

+In all logistic regression models, gender was coded as "1" for men and "0" for women and the minimum training year in the dataset was subtracted from all years.
+Mentor seniority was converted to a 1 to 10 point scale to allow for comparison of marginal effects across models.

-To examine the relationship between mentor status and homophily at the individual level, we fit a linear model predicting the fraction of men trained by each mentor based on the mentor's status:
+To examine the relationship between mentor status and homophily at the individual level, we fit linear models predicting the fraction of men students trained by each mentor based on the mentor's status and receipt of a prestigious award (see below):

-where $\textnormal{status}_\textnormal{bin}$ indicates the bin (approximate decile) that the mentor's status falls into in comparison with other mentors.
-We used bins in this model to allow for comparison with a model examining homophily as defined in preceding analyses:
+where $\textnormal{status}_\textnormal{rank}$ indicates the rank (approximate decile) that the mentor's status falls into in comparison with other mentors in the field, and $award$ is a categorical variable indicating whether the mentor received a Nobel, NAS membership, or HHMI funding.

+We compared this to a model predicting homophily as defined in preceding analyses from mentor status:

-Because this measurement of homophily is defined at level of a group, we could not fit a model that used the raw value of the status measure.
+Because the measurement of homophily is defined at the level of the group, we could not include award receipt as a variable in the regression model.